A Second Chance for Homely Peaches, Part II

 Let’s all start rescuing America’s bounty- our Thanksgiving leftovers, our bruised or misshapen fruit, our slightly wilted veggies – from those depressingly large, ever-expanding, methane-spewing landfills.
 In other words, think of EPA’s Food Recovery Challenge’s rallying call: Feed people, not landfills.

 About the author: Lena Kim works with EPA’s Food Recovery Challenge team.
 She lives in Center City Philadelphia, and frequents New Jersey orchards with friends & family.
-Join her in placing your order for a jar- or two- of Just Peachy Salsa by clicking here.
+For more information about where to find the Just Peachy Salsa, click here.